 GETTING RESULTS WITH KINEPHONICS TECHNOLOGY

 Kinephonics software is based on the theory of mirror neuron activation which is why a mirror and a video camera are both central to the design.
 Students and educators register for Kinephonics® and download the app.
-Every milestone is achieved through the same process: selecting a word or phrase, playing it and then repeating it, while watching yourself talk.
+Every milestone is achieved through the same process: The student starts by writing and reviewing the subtitle and then they record a video clip of themselves reading the subtitle.
+This process is repeated until the subject matter is explained.

-Online classrooms found in Kinephonics® encourage language learners to share their clips with each other.
-In the case of a school environment, students share with their teachers, who can then monitor and record their progress.
+Private study rooms found in Kinephonics® encourage learners to share their clips with each other.
+In the case of a school environment, teachers can monitor and record their progress.

 After a number of sessions using the Kinephonics software,

-teachers have reported a remarkable improvement in their students' ability to read and pronounce words.
+teachers have reported a remarkable improvement in their students' ability to read, write and pronounce words.

 This insight into learning and the functioning of the brain led us to rightfully conclude that many students with learning difficulties or dyslexia need to start by building neurological pathways that have not yet been created.
 By using the Kinephonics technology, these students have a chance to take their first steps towards improved learning and success, alongside their peers.